![]() |

 These settings can be accessed from the Edit > Project Settings menu within the Player > Other Settings section.

-Since mobile app sizes are typically small, you can download the LLM models the first time the app launches.
-This functionality can be enabled with the Download on Build option.
+Since mobile app sizes are typically small, you can download the LLM model the first time the app launches.
+This functionality is enabled with the Download on Build option.
 In your project you can wait until the model download is complete with:

-You can also receive calls during the download with the download progress:
+You can also receive calls the download progress during the model download:

-This is useful to present a progress bar or something similar.
-The MobileDemo is an example application for Android / iOS.
+This is useful to present e.g. a progress bar.
+The MobileDemo demonstrates an example application for Android / iOS.

 To restrict the output of the LLM you can use a grammar, read more here.

-The grammar can be saved in a .gbnf file and loaded at the LLMCharacter with the Load Grammar button (Advanced options).
+The grammar can edited directly in the Grammar field of the LLMAgent or saved in a gbnf / json schema file and loaded with the Load Grammar button (Advanced options).

 For instance to receive replies in json format you can use the json.gbnf grammar.

-Alternatively you can set the grammar directly with code:
+Alternatively you can set the grammar directly in your script:

 For function calling you can define similarly a grammar that allows only the function names as output, and then call the respective function.